anshu8895/my-todomvc-app/README.md

 Test Cases for Todo Application
-  This document outlines the test cases for each component in the Todo application.
+  <br>This document outlines the test cases for each component in the Todo application.

 Footer Component
     1. Renders Footer component: This test checks if the Footer component is correctly rendered.